Sioux Falls Patriot Ripple Effect Political Action Committee launches website, where you can get a rice bowl & koozy with your protest

 Whoof!
 I’m not sure we can handle all the patriotism that going to be happening there.
 It’s like they’ll be serving up a freedom-frenzy with your chicken rice bowl!

-One thought on “Sioux Falls Patriot Ripple Effect Political Action Committee launches website, where you can get a rice bowl & koozy with your protest”
+6 thoughts on “Sioux Falls Patriot Ripple Effect Political Action Committee launches website, where you can get a rice bowl & koozy with your protest”

 “Mexican themed food truck”?!?
 Oh, the irony.